TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Discussion

-To work towards an understanding of this, we show how the transiting BD population behaves at different mass ratios versus orbital periods in Figure \ref{fig:q}.
-With transiting BDs, we are limited to relatively short orbital periods given the nature of transit surveys and the decrease in transit probability with increasing orbital periods, but there is a clear separation between those BDs hosted by M-dwarfs and those hosted by A-, F-, and G-dwarf stars.
+To work towards an understanding of this, we show how the transiting BD population behaves at different mass ratios versus companion mass in Figure \ref{fig:q}.
+With transiting BDs, we are limited to relatively short orbital periods given the nature of transit surveys and the decrease in transit probability with increasing orbital periods, so any apparent trend seen now is subject to change with the addition of objects at wider separations.
+With the current population, there is a clear separation between those BDs hosted by M-dwarfs and those hosted by AFGK dwarf stars.
+From this trend we see in Figure \ref{fig:q}, one might infer that transiting brown dwarfs below a certain $q$ and mass form via core accretion while those above this threshold form via disc fragmentation or similar pathways.
+This may explain systems similar to TOI-1278b \citep[$q \approx 0.03$, $M_b=19\mj$,][]{artigau2021} that seem to follow the trend of non-M-dwarf host systems despite being hosted by an M-dwarf.
+The NLTT 41135 system \citep[$q \approx 0.17$, $M_b=34\mj$,][]{irwin10} is more difficult to interpret given that it is less massive than CWW 89Ab, which lends itself to an argument in favor of core accretion, but has a mass ratio six times larger (as well as one of the highest mass ratios among known transiting brown dwarfs).
+Again, given the relatively small number of BDs with M-dwarf hosts, we can do little more than qualitatively infer, but it is clear that a consideration of the mass ratio in addition to the BD mass is important in distinguishing the different formation scenarios at play in this population.

 In the case of TOI-2119, we will rely on studies like \cite{tokovinin2020} to argue that this BD at a mass of $M_b=64\mj$, which is well above the range of efficient core accretion formation ($4-10\mj$) and above the mass of CWW 89Ab ($39\mj$), must have formed via disc fragmentation.